-The best way to get around in Trincomalee is by renting a scooter for around 1500 LKR per day.
+The best way to get around and go to all the places to visit in Trincomalee is by renting a scooter for around 1500 LKR per day.
 This gives you the freedom to go and stop wherever you want to!
 Of course it is also possible to take a TukTuk, there are plenty of them.
 But if you want to visit a few places during the day, you will end up cheaper with your scooter.

 Where to stay in Trincomalee

 Depending on what you are looking for, you can choose between the Uppuveli beach are or Nilaveli beach area.
 Uppuveli is the center of Trincomalee where all the restaurants, beach bars and hotels are located.
 It’s a vibrant place, but might feel a bit touristic.
 Nilaveli on the other hand is very local and untouched.
 That also means not much restaurants and just a few accommodations to choose from.

 You can choose between local and more western restaurants in Trincomalee.
 Our favourite cafes and restaurants were these:

 - Cafe on the 18th.
 For an amazing coffee, smoothie bowl, mango or banana porridge or vegan food!

 - Gomes’z Pasta Hut.
 When you’re craving carbs or a good pasta you have to eat here!